QCrypt/qcrypt-website/README.md

 * **Netlify Hosting**: [Netlify](https://www.netlify.com/) automatically builds and publishes the website whenever changes are made and committed to this repository.
 It ensures the site is secure, fast, and available worldwide through its global network.

 This combination of tools creates a website that's fast, secure, and easy to maintain by the conference organizers.
+Sounds great?
+Check out [this guided walk](https://github.com/QCrypt/qcrypt-website/tree/main/themes/devfest-theme-hugo#a-guided-walk-through-the-ingredients) to learn how it actually works in more detail.

 ## Setting up the next year 2025 based on previous years